 While we were in Turkey 2017 the country was celebratating the important Atatürk Memorial Day at the 19. of May, also known as the Day of Sports.
 It’s a big public holiday and many families stayed in the hotel we were in.
 That had a special program that day.

 British people too for their holiday.
 Unfortunately during that time a big terror attack (22.05.2017) in Manchester took place and ruined the athmosphere.

-The peace Memorial in Kusadasi harour and on Pigeon Island, in the fascinating fort.
+The Peace Memorial in Kusadasi Harbour and on Pigeon Island, in the fascinating fort.

 Sheila learning about the birds on Pigeon Island and leaving with a ferry boat for a day trip to Greece.

 I also used the chance to go diving again and this time I took Sheila underwater with me.
 Maybe the first picture of a rubber duckie under water.
 I had help from the crew of the very friendly diving boat and liked the good equipement, Sheila met her good old friend Sieghbert Sqid and had a little talk with him about the global warming.
 Sieghbert said, that all which is said about global warming is just Fake News and that he has never felt any rise in air temperature.
 He said that his friends in America, the Valentine Beatles and the Dodos in Mauritius Island say the same thing, though he hasn’t been talking to them for some time.
 He is more concerned about the pollution of the oceans and the Invasion of immigrants.

 Turkey Hierapolis, Pamukkale